 Serve

-We strive to be a community that shows God's generosity and hospitality to the Walla Walla Valley and to the world.
+We strive to be a "the church that serves" - a community that shows God's love to the Walla Walla Valley and to the world.

 Outreach Projects